USDA-SCINet/scinet-site/sn_collections/_guides/singularity.md

 ---
+Some software packages may not be available for the version of Linux running on the HPC cluster.
+In this case, users may want to run containers.
+Containers are self-contained application execution environments that contain all necessary software to run an application or workflow, so users don't need to worry about installing all the dependencies.
+There are many pre-built container images for scientific applications available for download and use.

 Singularity [https://sylabs.io/](https://sylabs.io/) is an application for running containers on an HPC cluster.
 Containers are self-contained application execution environments that contain all necessary software to run an application or workflow, so you don't need to worry about installing all the dependencies.
 There are many pre-built container images for scientific applications available for download and use, see section [Container Images](#3-container-images).
 <!--more-->